abueg/posters/2022_BiologyOfGenomes/README.md

-# BoG2022-poster
+# Reproducible and high-quality genome assembly and evaluation workflows in Galaxy
-"Reproducible and high-quality genome assembly and evaluation workflows in Galaxy" originally presented at the Biology of Genomes conference at Cold Spring Harbor, NY on May 11 2022.
+## Biology of Genomes (Cold Spring Harbor, NY - May 11, 2022)

 Please click through for higher resolution.